houmain/res2cpp/README.md

 `res2cpp` allows to embed the data of resource files in C++ source code.
 The generation of a header file containing a declaration for each embedded resource has the following advantages over [other](https://github.com/graphitemaster/incbin/) [popular](https://github.com/vector-of-bool/cmrc) [solutions](https://github.com/cyrilcode/embed-resource):

-- there are no filenames in binary.
+- there are no filenames in the binary.
 - there are no string lookups at runtime.
 - the compiler checks, that all required files are embedded.
 - the IDE can provide autocompletion and find all references of a resource.